ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ### 3. Uploading the data accompanied with the metadata
 Submission to ENA requires accompanying metadata that complies with the [ENA metadata model](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html).
 The tool offers two ways of entering metadata for submission: interactively or via a metadata template.
 All metadata fields must be completed for the submission to go through.
+Both ways allow you to make a test submission to the server of ENA.
+This enables you to check if everything is showing up as expected and the metadata is correct.

+{% include image.html file="2_ways_ena_tool.png" alt="2ways of submitting metadata" caption="Two ways of submitting the metadata through the ENA-upload tool."%}

 #### Interactive metadata upload